My Perfect Oatmeal Recipe

 Today is National Sandwich Day.
 I like sandwiches a whole lot, especially this one and now the looks of this one.
 But I am just not feeling the sandwich thing today.
 I had tuna salad for lunch, and I didn’t even put it on bread.
 Sorry, Earl-of.
 Nothing personal.

-Oatmeal is one of those foods, like guacamole, for which everyone who cares enough to go the homemade route has his or her own special recipe.
-This is mine—my perfect oatmeal.
+Oatmeal is one of those foods, like guacamole, pesto, and popcorn, for which everyone who cares enough to go the homemade route has their own special recipe.
+This is mine: My perfect oatmeal.
 One way or another, it’ll be revving engines on weekend mornings.
 I hope you’ll give it a shot at yours.

 - 2 cups water